jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-bootstrapping.md

 Client Connections       : 0
 ```

 Congratulations.
-You have just started a small VMware GemFire
+You have just started a small [vmware-gemfire-name]
 cluster with 3 members by using Spring Boot from inside your IDE.

-Now you can build and run a Spring Boot, VMware GemFire
+Now you can build and run a Spring Boot, [vmware-gemfire-name]
 `ClientCache` application that connects to this cluster.
 To do so,
-include and use Spring Boot for VMware GemFire.
+include and use [spring-boot-gemfire-name].